On Air Now

 Smooth Classics with Margherita Taylor 10pm - 1am

 27 September 2019, 16:19

 Here is some very rare footage of genuine oboe-based friendship.

-The London Symphony Orchestra was performing Hector Berlioz’s opera The Damnation of Faust last Sunday at the Barbican Centre, London.
-Principal oboe Olivier Stankiewicz was about to embark upon the oboe solo at the end of the performance, when he realised there was a water bubble trapped in his keys.
+In a performance of Hector Berlioz’s opera The Damnation of Faust by the London Symphony Orchestra, Principal oboe Olivier Stankiewicz was about to embark upon the oboe solo at the end of the performance, when he realised there was a water bubble trapped in his keys.

 What a bunch of legends.

 Download the concert programme here if you’d like to find out more about each piece.
 The performance took place at London’s Barbican Centre.